Skip to main content

 False positive result

-A false positive is when heel prick screening identifies a baby as positive, but further tests show that they do not have the condition.
+A false positive is when heel prick screening indicates that a baby is at risk of having a condition screened for (positive screening result).
+But further tests show that the baby does not have the condition.